 Quick backstory: A bunch of homes in the Point Fermin area of San Pedro slid into the ocean (because mother nature loves humanity), hence the name “sunken city.”

-The area is actually closed off, and it’s illegal to trespass due to safety concerns.
-There have been numerous reports of suicide attempts and deaths from the rocky cliffs, so hikers be warned.
+The area is closed off, and it’s illegal to trespass due to safety concerns.
+There have been numerous reports of suicide attempts and deaths from the rocky cliffs, so hikers are warned.

 You can, however, ignore the trespassing signs and climb under one of two fences to enter the area.
 Keep in mind that this may result in trespassing misdemeanors that may lead to fines and possible imprisonment.